thinkbigthings/seebie/server/README.md

 If you want to make changes to the certificate, here are directions for what to do:

-// create a keystore with this keytool -genkey -alias tomcat -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12
+You can create a keystore with this: keytool -genkey -alias tomcat -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12

-// view your keystore like this keytool -list -v -keystore keystore.p12 -storetype pkcs12
+You can view your keystore like this: keytool -list -v -keystore keystore.p12 -storetype pkcs12

-// test with curl like so (the -k option lets you use a self-signed cert) curl -u user:password -k https://127.0.0.1:9000/user/4
+You can test with curl like so (the -k option lets you use a self-signed cert) curl -u user:password -k https://127.0.0.1:9000/user/4